GitHub Copilot for Business at Imperial

 Imperial cost centre → Azure Subscription → GitHub cost centre (budget applied) → GitHub user account

-Your department’s cost code funds an Azure Subscription, which is linked to a GitHub cost centre.
-When you use GitHub Copilot, costs are deducted from your department’s GitHub budget.
-This approach allows ICT to track usage and costs by department and cost code.
+Your cost code funds an Azure Subscription, which is linked to a GitHub cost centre.
+When you use GitHub Copilot, costs are deducted from your group’s GitHub budget.
+This approach allows ICT to track usage and costs by group and cost code.

 Next steps